Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 - How to Create a Tag
 - How to Create a Masking Policy
 - How to Deploy a Tag Based Masking Policy
-- How to a Create Row Access Policiy using a Mapping Table
+- How to Create a Row Access Policy using a Mapping Table
+- How to Create a Aggregation Policy
+- How to Create a Project Policy
+- How to Leverage Automatic and Custom Data Classification
+- How to use Universal Search

 ### What You Will Build
 - Complete Role Based Access Control for a Test Role
-- A Robust Data Governance Foundation Including Row and Column Security
+- A Robust Data Governance Foundation for your Account

 ## Creating a Worksheet and Copying in our SQL
 Duration: 1